 Lightroom also offers a panel to reduce or add grain as well!

 Alternatively, you can try using the Noiseware Plugin.
 Make sure you have installed the plugin first.

 This plugin made by Imagenomic has more settings than the Reduce Noise filter.
 However, you can also choose presets that have been provided (so it’s easier if you still don’t understand).

-Before you choose to do everything in post-production, always remember that even though it is relatively easier to be done, that more reduction can result in loss of photo details.
+Before you choose to do everything in post-production, always remember that even though it is relatively easier to be done, more reduction can result in a loss of photo details.

 So keep focusing on applying grain reduction only in necessary places.

-Compression can be another reason for why you may ask “Why are my pictures grainy?”.
+Compression can be another reason why you may ask “Why are my pictures grainy?”.